mobily/tifi/README.md

 #### getBy

-> If no element satisfies the predicate function, returns `None`, otherwise returns the first value in the list wrapped in `Some` that satisfies the predicate function.
+> If no element satisfies `predicate`, returns `None`, otherwise returns the first value wrapped in `Some` that satisfies the predicate function.

 `getBy<T>(predicate: (value: T, index: number) => boolean, list: T[]): Option<T>`